 Medi-Cal beneficiaries are considered "enrolled" in their county MHP and are entitled to receive SMHS if they meet medical necessity criteria.
-Beneficiaries may be referred by their primary care physician, a social worker, a foster parent, a school, or other entity, or they may self-refer to the MHP for an assessment for SMHS.
+Beneficiaries may be referred by their primary care physician, other medical and behavioral health professionals, a social worker, a foster parent, a school, or other entity, or they may self-refer to the MHP for an assessment for SMHS.